Multi Scale Identity-Preserving Image-to-Image Translation Network for Low-Resolution Face Recognition: Method

 \subsection{Loss Function}

-We calculated the pixel differences between the SR and HR faces to compute the pixel loss which is defined in Equation \ref{pixel_loss}.
-Also, to achieve identity-preserved face hallucination at the same time, we used an identity-loss which is the distance between the embeddings of the SR and HR faces produced by FRNet shown in Equation \ref{embedding_loss}.
+In this section, we designed two loss objectives for this problem.
+Firstly, we included a loss to match the faces in the pixel level.
+In this loss, we calculated the differences between the super-resolved and high-resolution faces with mean squared error (MSE) loss defined in Equation \ref{pixel_loss}.
+Further, to achieve identity-preserving face hallucination at the same time, we used an identity-loss which is the MSE distance between the low-dimensional embeddings of the super-resolved and high-resolution faces extracted from the pre-trained face recognition model shown in Equation \ref{embedding_loss}.
+In our experiments, the second loss showed to be very helpful and increased the performance in comparison to the case when only the pixel loss is applied.

+The pre-trained face recognition network \cite{schroff2015facenet} we utilized for our approach, is able to extract discriminative features from faces.
+These features are pose invariant and robust against different illumination conditions.
+Further, the data set that the model is trained on includes faces of various races.

-For both losses, we used Mean-Squared-Error (MSE) in the training procedure.
-We defined our final loss as a weighted sum of pixel and identity losses.
-We tried different coefficients for the two losses and after some experiments, we set $\beta$ to 5.
-The total loss is described in Equation \ref{total_loss}:
+We defined our total loss as a weighted sum of pixel and identity losses as described in Equation \ref{total_loss}:

+We tried different weights for the two losses and after some experiments, we set $\beta$ to 5.
+The performance is not sensitive this hyperparameter.

-\section{Training Procedure}
+\subsection{Training Procedure}

-We trained the IPU-Net on the VGGface2 data set \cite{Cao2018} which includes more than 3.3 million faces and used a pre-trained FRNet on the MS-Celeb data set \cite{Guo2016}.
-In our setting, we employed the bicubic interpolation to resize the input of the IPU-Net and the FRNet.
+We trained our convolutional encoder-decoder deep network on the VGGface2 data set \cite{Cao2018} which includes more than 3.3 million faces and used a pre-trained face recognition on the MS-Celeb data set \cite{Guo2016}.
+In our setting, we employed the bicubic interpolation to resize the input of both networks.
 We aligned the VGGface2 data set using MTCNN \cite{zhang2016joint} and resized the images to 128x128 pixels before training.
 Some faces were deleted in the preprocessing step as they were not detected by MTCNN.
 After this preprocessing, we ended up with approximately 2.7 million faces.

 During the training, firstly the faces were randomly downsampled to one of these resolutions: 7x6, 11x8, 14x12, 16x12, 16x14, 16x16, 18x16, 21x15, 32x32 and 112x96.
-Then, they were resized (with bicubic interpolation) to 128x128 which was the input size of the IPU-Net.
+Then, they were resized (with bicubic interpolation) to 128x128 which was the input size of our identity-preserving super-resolution network.
 The network mapped that bicubic version to a super-resolved face.
-By including multiple resolutions during the training, we intended to make the model robust to various low resolution conditions.
+By including multiple resolutions during the training, we intended to make the model robust to various real-world low-resolution conditions.
 In the training, the probability of each resolution being chosen was equal.